The Desirability of Storytellers

 These themes aren’t unique to the Agta.
 They’re also present in around 70 percent of the stories that Migliano compiled from work with other hunter-gatherer groups.
 “Hunter-gatherers move around a lot and no one has particular power,” she explains.
 “You need ways of ensuring cooperation in an egalitarian society, and we realized that you could use stories to broadcast the norms that are important to them.”
 People can use religion to achieve a similar end, enforcing good behavior through fear of a punitive deity.
 But Migliano points to research suggesting that high gods are a relatively recent invention, which emerged once human societies became large.
 Small communities like the Agta don’t have them.
 Instead, they use stories for the same purpose.

-Migliano’s team asked Agta volunteers from various camps to play a simple game, in which they could share rice which their camp-mates.
+Migliano’s team asked Agta volunteers from various camps to play a simple game, in which they could share rice with their camp-mates.
 And they found that such sharing was more likely in camps with a higher proportion of good storytellers.

 That’s just a correlation, though.
 It’s possible that the storytellers were actively fostering more generosity among their peers.
 Alternatively, Migliano says, “if you live in a more cooperative camp, perhaps you have more time and you just tell more fun stories.”
 But if that’s true, she adds, it wouldn’t explain why so many of the actual stories feature leitmotifs of cooperation, rather than other happy and positive themes.
 And it certainly doesn’t explain why storytelling skill is so beneficial for those who wield it.